elsiechu0402/portfolio3_operations_simulation/docs/index.md

 Adding more workers or stations does not always improve the whole system.
 If the additional resource is not added to the bottleneck stage, the main problem may remain.

 In this project, I built a discrete-event simulation model in Python using SimPy.
-The model was used to compare different staffing and capacity configurations and examine how demand intensity affects warehouse performance.
+The model was used to compare different staffing and capacity configurations and examine how demand intensity affects warehouse performance, with the goal of showing how simulation can identify the actual bottleneck before resources are added.

 ## 2. Research Question